shrikantsahu2004/shingeki_no_kyojin-flutter/README.md

 A basic app having an embedded video player.

+The objective of this project was to learn how to make use of a video player from dart packages.

 ## Getting Started

 This project is a starting point for a Flutter application.